-This article is adapted from a chapter in Dan Burke’s latest book, Spiritual Warfare and the Discernment of Spirits.
-It is available through your local Catholic bookstore or online at Sophia Institute Press.
+This article is adapted from a chapter in Dan Burke’s latest book, Spiritual Warfare and the Discernment of Spirits, available from Sophia Institute Press.

 You can also read more about contemplative prayer in the book The Contemplative Rosary, also written by Dan Burke and co-authored by Connie Rossini.